 Feature

 A Feature is a derivative entity generically dependent on multiple other entities, and emerging from a relation linking these entities.
 Examples of features are holes, boundaries, and geological structures.
-A hole is derived from the containment of a space by an object; boundaries derive from the relation between an object’s external and internal parts; and geological structures derive from the relation between rock bodies or their constituents, e.g. a contact derives from the immaterial surface between touching rock bodies.
+A hole is derived from the containment of a space by an object.
+Boundaries derive from the relation between an object’s external and internal parts.
+Geological structures derive from the relation between rock bodies or their constituents, e.g. a contact derives from a 'touching' relation between rock bodies.

-Each entity in the relation is either a host for, or part of, the feature.
-Hosts are entities on which a feature depends, but are not necessarily part of the feature: e.g. the object containing the hole or having a boundary, or the rock bodies in touch.
-The remaining entities in the relation are parts – indeed essential parts – of the feature.
+Each entity in the feature-emergence relation is either a host for, or part of, the feature.
+Hosts are entities on which a feature depends, but are not necessarily part of the feature: e.g. the object containing the hole or having a boundary, or the rock bodies that touch.
+The remaining entities in the relation are essential parts of the feature.
 They can be proper parts comprising the feature entirely, such as the complete space of a hole, the thin veneer of material fully bounding an object, or the total immaterial surface between rock bodies.
-They can also be temporal parts exchangeable over time, e.g. when an object moves the hole is comprised by a different space, when an object shrinks the boundary is comprised by different material, and as rock bodies move the contact is comprised by a different surface in space, i.e. it occupies a different chunk of non-volumetric space.
-Essential parts can also be non-temporal improper parts of a feature, such as a smile comprised of lips and eyes at any single time (and hosted by a face).
+They can also change over time, e.g. when an object moves the hole comprises a different space, when an object shrinks the boundary comprises different material, and as rock bodies move the contacts between them comprise different surfaces in space.

 In GSO, features are categorized by type of part (Figure 5).
 An Endurant Feature has endurant essential parts, a Perdurant Feature has perdurant essential parts, and a Situation Feature has situations as essential parts.
 Then, a Nonphysical Feature has nonphysical endurant parts, such as a shape quality, e.g. a fold, a Physical Feature has physical endurant parts, e.g. a material boundary or a hole, and a Dynamic Feature has essential endurant parts, but is hosted by a perdurant, e.g. an ocean wave.
 A perdurant feature is either an Occurrence Feature having processes or events as essential parts, e.g. a winning goal or peak ground shaking, or is a Temporal Feature having time region essential parts, e.g. a pause in a process or event, a gap between them, or their start or end times (their temporal boundaries).
 These feature types will also appear as subtypes of Endurant, Perdurant, or Situation.

 Situation

 A Situation is a fragment of the world that has other particulars as parts, with no specific unifying criteria (Figure 6).
-Situations can thus be comprised by a mixture of endurants and perdurants, possibly unrelated in an essential way, e.g. not all endurants in a situation participate in perdurants in the situation.
+Situations can thus comprise a mixture of endurants and perdurants, possibly unrelated in an essential way, e.g. not all endurants in a situation need participate in perdurants in the situation.
 Because of this mixture, Situation is not a type of endurant nor perdurant, as it can have both as parts.
-However, some situations are endurants, i.e. those comprised entirely by endurants, and others are likewise perdurants.
+However, some situations are endurants, i.e. those consisting entirely of endurants, and others are likewise perdurants.
 Situations might then occupy space and time directly or indirectly, as per the nature of their parts.
 A Setting is a situation unified by some relation to a specific individual, such that the setting serves as a context for the individual.
 For example, geological settings are typically causal contexts for a variety of specific individuals, with a focus on how the individual came to be.

 GSO Geology